narwhalacademy/zebra-crossing/README.md

     - iPhone: Take a screenshot of the photo and share the screenshot
     - Android: [Scrambled Exif](https://gitlab.com/juanitobananas/scrambled-exif)

+##### Help others with their emergency medical information

+- **If someone has fainted from heatstroke, check to see if they carry their emergency medical information with them.** This information might be:
+  - On a medical identification tag, wrist bracelet, neck chain or wallet card.
+There is usually a name and phone number on it, and sometimes even a QR code.
+  - On their phone:
+    - iPhone: Open the lock screen, tap `Emergency` in the bottom left corner, and then `Medical ID` on the bottom left corner.
+    - Android: Open the lock screen, tap `Emergency` at the bottom.

 ---

 ### 🫶🏾 Organizing a mutual aid group